bossiemanuele/bossiemanuele.github.io/_portfolio/2026_Optics.md

 ## Application: Gravitational Wave Detectors

-While the modeling framework has broad applicability across advanced manufacturing and optical systems, it is particularly relevant for mirrors used in the :contentReference[oaicite:0]{index=0}.
+While the modeling framework has broad applicability across advanced manufacturing and optical systems, it is particularly relevant for mirrors used in the gravitational wave detectors.

 In gravitational wave detectors, mirror coatings must exhibit:
 - **Extremely low mechanical dissipation** (to reduce thermal noise)